Private SaaS (PSaaS) Appliance: High Availability Geo Cluster (Geo HA)

 Two examples of products that support this configuration are the F5 Global Traffic Manager and the AWS Route 53 DNS service.
 The global load balancer is typically positioned in front of the local load balancers in each data center.

-Auth0 requires the use of a geographically-aware load balancer or DNS failover solution that prefers to serve application requests using the primary data center, despite the fact that the Appliance instances in the hot standby data center are active and able to serve the requests.
+Auth0 requires the use of a load balancer or DNS failover solution that prefers to serve application requests using the primary data center, despite the fact that the PSaaS Appliance instances in the hot standby data center are active and able to serve the requests.

 The data tier operates independently of the application tier as a single cluster stretched across two geographically distributed data centers.
 Within each data center are three nodes, each provided local data redundancy and failover.